 As communities have realized the value of Community Policing programs, the demand for these services has increased.
 The graph to the left shows the increasing dollars the County is receiving for these services.
 Many of these programs began with federal funding under the COPS Universal grant programs that expired after three years.
 As the grants have expired, the municipalities have continued to fund the programs from their own resources.
-In addition, during 2006, the county entered into an agreement with the City of Hudsonville to provide community policing services which can be seen by the increased revenue in 2006.
+In addition, during 2006, the county entered into an agreement with the City of Hudsonville to provide community policing services.
 As for the future, the County expects this revenue source to increase steadily over the next few years in tandem with public safety expenditures.

-The graphs below summarize both the components of intergovernmental revenue and its importance to the General Fund.
-With the end of State Revenue Sharing, Intergovernmental revenues as a percentage of total General Fund revenue has decreased from 18% in 2002 to 8% in 2007.
-General Fund Intergovernmental Revenue
+The graphs that follow summarize both the components of intergovernmental revenue and its importance to the General Fund.
+With the end of State Revenue Sharing, Intergovernmental revenues as a percentage of total General Fund revenue has decreased from 18% in 2002 to 7% in 2008.

 Special Revenue Funds: Special Revenue funds hold the majority of the intergovernmental revenue since these are primarily grant funds.
 The purposes of these grants include culture and recreation (Parks and Recreation fund), judicial (Friend of the Court fund), public safety (COPS grant funds), health and welfare (Health, Mental Health, Community Action Agency, and Child Care funds), and employment services (Workforce Investment Act (WIA) funds).
 Budget amounts are based on State recommendations.

-Parks and Recreation The Parks and Recreation department receives funds from the State of Michigan for land purchases and capital improvements at County parks.
+Parks and Recreation

+The Parks and Recreation department receives funds from the State of Michigan for land purchases and capital improvements at County parks.
 Obviously, the revenue source can and does vary greatly from one year to the next depending on both the applications submitted and the ranking and availability of State funding for the projects.
-During 2005, the Parks and Recreation department received a \$3.9 million grant for the acquisition and development of property in the North Ottawa Dunes.
+In 2008, the Parks and Recreation department is anticipating a \$2 million grant from the Michigan Natural Resources Trust Fund for the Olive Shores property acquisition and a \$360,000 federal transportation enhancement grant for the Upper Macatawa property.

+Co-op Reimbursement

-Co-op Reimbursement This revenue represents funds received from the state for IV-D child support enforcement.
+This revenue represents funds received from the state for IV-D child support enforcement.
 The program is a federal, state and county cooperative effort to collect child care support from parents who are legally obligated to pay.
 This is accomplished through services provided to establish paternity, locate absent parents, establish and enforce child support orders and collect child support payments.
 Increases are anticipated to partially accommodate inflation, but no funds are anticipated for program expansion.
 The budget is based on preliminary contract amounts from the State of Michigan.
+The 2008 budget reflects a proposed change in the funding formula that would require counties to subtract out federal incentive payments they receive before calculating the IV-D revenue.
+The result of this proposed change is a decrease in projected revenue between 2007 and 2008 of nearly \$209,000.

+Health Fund

-Health Fund Intergovernmental revenue in the Health fund includes various state grants, Medicaid reimbursements, and state cost sharing established by the Public Health code.
+Intergovernmental revenue in the Health fund includes various state grants, Medicaid reimbursements, and state cost sharing established by the Public Health code.
 Nine services identified by the state are reimbursed at a cost sharing level of 50%.
 This reflects increased emphasis on select Health programs from the Michigan Department of Health.
 Medicaid fees are likely to increase from the increased caseload and population.
 Unfortunately, state grants and cost sharing reimbursements have not kept pace with expenditures.
 Some of the difference has been made up in fees charged to the clients, but much of the difference is funded by local dollars.

-The graphs that follow show that in 1998, Intergovernmental revenue funded 40% the Health fund's expenditures, and local dollars funded 46%.
-In 2007, Intergovernmental revenue is funding 28% of expenditures, and local dollars are funding 59.0%.
+The graphs that follow show that in 1999, Intergovernmental revenue funded 35% the Health fund's expenditures.
+In 2008, Intergovernmental revenue is funding 30% of expenditures.